AdamTheisen/ARM-Climatologies/README.md

 ![ARM and NOAA Yearly Average Temperatures](https://github.com/AdamTheisen/ARM-Climatologies/blob/main/images/nsametC1.b1_temp_mean_nsa60noaacrnX1.b1_temperature_Y.png)
 Figure 2.
 Yearlly average temperatures from ARM (blue) and NOAA (orange).

 In visualizing these data another way (Fig. 3), the spread in the temperatures over the winter months, espcially in January to March is clear compared with summer months.
-The monthly values can be found in Table 2.
+The monthly values can be found in Table 2 and indicate that July 2019 was the warmest on record since 2004 by 1.4ºC and the 2017-2019 period including 3 of the 5 warmest July's on record.

 ![ARM Monthly Average Temperatures](https://github.com/AdamTheisen/ARM-Climatologies/blob/main/images/nsametC1.b1_temp_mean_by_month.png)
 Figure 3.
 Monthly average temperatures plotted by month and color-coded by year.